Stynern/ProcessingFun/Tornadoes/ReadMe.md

 ## TODO

+- the collision detection doesn't seem to work all the time
 - code cleanup?
 - add a way to select how much of each type a mixed tornado should have?
 - make the room wrapping instead of walled?